Pros and Cons of Getting Credentialed and Joining Insurance Panels

 These benefits sometimes offset the cost of the visits, allowing patients to stay in treatment longer.

-If you decide to become credentialed with insurance companies, applying to join every insurance payer panel isn’t the most sensible option, it makes more sense to take a strategic approach to selecting which insurance company or companies to panel with.
+If you decide to become credentialed with insurance panels, applying to join every insurance payer panel isn’t the most sensible option, it makes more sense to take a strategic approach to selecting which insurance company or companies to panel with.

 For example, in regional areas saturated with providers, getting credentialed and paneled with a particular insurance company may help you stand out to new clients in a competitive market—especially if you’re the only therapist in your area who accepts a particular insurance plan.